f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

             15    cpu15 13 percentage    14 percentage    18 percentage    17 percentage
     prompt%

 Different rSeries systems have different numbers of CPU cores.
 Generally, CPUs will start with cpu0 and increment sequentially up to the maximum number of CPUs supported on the platform.
-The expcetion to this is on some of the Pay-as-you-Grow (PAYG) variants where some CPU's are disabled.
-The disabled CPUs can be any cpu core, so pay close attention to SNMP table output to see which CPUs are disabled in your system.
+The exception to this is on some of the Pay-as-you-Grow (PAYG) variants where some CPUs are disabled.
+The disabled CPUs can be any CPU core, so pay close attention to SNMP table output to see which CPUs are disabled in your system.

 **CPU coreCurrent Utilization SNMP OIDs**

 Below is an example of the SNMP OIDs for **coreCurrent** cpu utilization on an r5900 rSeries appliance which has 32 vCPUs.
-The lower PAYG variants of the r5000 family (r5600/r5800) will disable some CPU's, so the cpu index may not be sequential.
-As an example the r5600 disables 14 vCPUs, cpu9-15 and cpu25-31 will be disabled, and are not reported in the SNMP output.
-The r5800 disables 8 vCPUs, cpu12-15 and cpu28-31 will be disabled, and are not reported in the SNMP output.
+The lower PAYG variants of the r5000 family (r5600/r5800) will disable some CPUs, so the cpu index may not be sequential.
+As an example, the r5600 disables 14 vCPUs, cpu9-15 and cpu25-31 will be disabled and are not reported in the SNMP output.
+The r5800 disables 8 vCPUs, cpu12-15 and cpu28-31 will be disabled and are not reported in the SNMP output.
 This example is for the r5000 rSeries platforms, but the other rSeries models that disable CPUs via PAYG licensing will have similar non-sequential CPUs that will be disabled.

 +--------+-----------------------------------------------------------------------+----------------------------------------+
 | CPU #  | SNMP OID                                                              | Disabled Platform                      |